zzxwill/oss/intl.en-US/API Reference/Object operations/CopyObject.md

 You can send a PUT request to OSS, and add the element “x-oss-copy-source” to the PUT request header to specify the copy source.
 OSS automatically determines that this is a Copy Object operation, and directly performs this operation on the server side.
 If the Copy Object operation is successful, the system returns new object information.

 This operation is applicable to a file smaller than 1 GB.
 To copy a file greater than 1 GB, you must use the Multipart Upload operation.
-For more information about this operation, see UploadPartCopy.
+For more information about this operation, see [UploadPartCopy](intl.en-US/API Reference/Multipart upload operations/UploadPartCopy.md#).

-For the Copy Object operation, the source bucket and the target bucket must be in the same region.
+**Note:** For the Copy Object operation, the source bucket and the target bucket must be in the same region.

 ## Request syntax {#section_jzf_fmr_xdb .section}